DarkMasterMan0/DMMod/Patch Notes.md

 All changelogs are left as they originally were at time of release (so they become outdated as more patches release, see the up to date changelog to see the current state of DMMod).
 Use Ctrl + F to find any change for a specific skill/item/monster/etc., if there's no results then it hasn't changed.

+**Patch 1.09b Changelog** (5-10-25)
+  * Hotfix patch, no other changes
+  * Bug Fix
+    * Fixed an issue where perfect emeralds were replaced by an invisible poison throwing potion

 **Patch 1.09 Changelog** (5-9-25)
   * Moved the patch notes to this separate .md file instead of containing them within the main README.
   * Items